yugjerry/yugjerry.github.io/_pages/talks.md

 ##### Distributionally robust risk evaluation with an isotonic constraint

+- ASA Section on Statistical Learning and Data Science (SLDS) 2026: Inference and Intelligence.
+New York.
+Scheduled Nov 2026.

 - IMS Annual Meeting 2026.
 Salzburg, Austria.
 Scheduled July 2026.

+- The New England Statistics Symposium 2026.
+From Data to Discovery: Statistical Insight in the Age of AI.
+University of Connecticut, Storrs.
+Scheduled May 2026.

 - 13th International Conference on Multiple Comparison Procedures (MCP–2025).
 Philadelphia, PA.
 Aug 2025.